May 20th, 2015

 The low-hanging fruit would be the more beautiful bead arrangements, usually coming in the form of belts and bands, some more artistic than others, the merit diminishing with the presence of gaudy lettering.
 The tiny flared bead skirts lined with pom-poms are enticingly colourful – but not cheap at around $300 CAD.
 The baskets, knives, and knives all run into the same problem, namely cost as well as bulk.

-One woman whose goods I had eyed in my trolling back and forth through the pavilions in previous days has much larger bead tapestries, which she is prepared to sell at a cut price, and which for me becomes the deciding point in terms of buying.
-I will come back, I promise, and after moping around the hotel room ostensibly to cool off and clean up, I return to the market brandishing my credit card well before 10 pm.
+One woman whose goods I had eyed in my trolling back and forth through the pavilions in previous days has much larger bead tapestries, which she is prepared to sell at a cut price, and which for me becomes the deciding point.
+I will come back, I promise, and after moping around the hotel room ostensibly to cool off and clean up, I return to the market brandishing my credit card well before the 10 pm closing time.

 At this heady hour, the stage as been taken over by crooners whose painful croaking has somehow enticed some of the locals to attempt some very unimpressive dance moves in tandem with the singing that would normally chase the utterly deaf away.
 I can’t imagine how bad these people would sound if they were drunk.
 And who do I see in the crowd but Juliana from the stand.